smartprocure/nats-topology-runner/README.md

 # NATS Topology Runner

-Run a job using [nats-jobs](https://github.com/smartprocure/nats-jobs) using [topology-runner](https://github.com/smartprocure/topology-runner).
+Run a job using [nats-jobs](https://github.com/smartprocure/nats-jobs) and [topology-runner](https://github.com/smartprocure/topology-runner).
 Exports a single function `runTopologyWithNats` that runs a topology and resumes the topology on redelivery of a message with the same `stream` and `streamSequence` pair.

 ## runTopologyWithNats